 But in 1984, scientists discovered that the butterfly can only survive in the nest of one species of red ant called Myrmica sabuleti.
 The caterpillars produces scents and songs that trick red ants into believing they are one of their own grubs, and they are carried underground into the ants nest and placed with the ant brood.
 They then spend the next 10 months feeding on the grubs before pupating in the nest the following year and then emerge to crawl above ground as butterflies.

 A small number of people were responsible for leading a detailed study followed by a reintroduction programme which has become a real success story.
-Last year it was through that there were 10,000 adults in Somerset and Gloucestershire and over 250,000 eggs were laid.
+In 2018 there were 10,000 adults in Somerset and Gloucestershire and over 250,000 eggs were laid on the Green Down alone, populations can also now be found across the East Polden hills.

 If you have any interesting facts about Somerset please – let us know.